Improving Listening Skills

 • Reenacting an actual scene in one’s imagination

-Indeed - reenacting an actual scene in one’s imagination can prove invaluable - With the proviso that one is practicing reaching an equitable solution, as opposed to justifying a self serving stance to one’s conscious mind.
+Indeed - reenacting an actual scene in one’s imagination can prove invaluable, providing one is practicing reaching an equitable solution, as opposed to justifying a self serving stance to one’s Conscious Mind.

 There Are Three Types Of Listeners: